FriendlyNeighborhoodShane/MinMicroG/conf/custom-conf.md

 ```
 To stuff_download.

 But ding-ding!
 When you run the script, you may or may not notice that you may or may not get a valid APK file as the result.
-Why is that? open AuroraServices's GitLab releases pag for yourself and see.
+Why is that? open AuroraServices's GitLab releases page for yourself and see.
 The problem is that Whyorean provides a Flashable zip with each release too!
 How considerate.
 But that's a problem for the script, because as you may or may not have seen, our poor update.sh can get confused between different files in a release, and we can't exactly blame it; It has no way to know what we wanted and what we got are different, it's simply grabbing the latest file from a release's attachments.

 Fortunately, I am wise.
 I foresaw this situation, and so I added a way to filter through the release files from a GitLab page.
 All we have to do is add a '.apk' in the fourth column, so that update.sh will first filter all the release attachments into only those having .apk at the end, and then grab the latest of them.
 So what we have to change that entry into is:
 ```